-Our partner Joseph D. Nohavicka was a professional musician before he became an a attorney and understand the intricacies and value of your created work.
-Mr. Nohavicka is currently handling what has been quoted as “the largest copyright case in television history” in Everette Hallford v.
+Our partner Joseph D. Nohavicka was a professional musician before he became an a attorney and understands the intricacies and value of your created work.
+Mr. Nohavicka has handled what has been quoted as “the largest copyright case in television history” in Everette Hallford v.
 Fox Entertainment Group Inc. et al., case number 1:12-cv-01806, in the U.S. District Court for the Southern District of New York.

 Our team represents both businesses and individuals in a wide range of copyright litigation including:

 - Misappropriation and misuse of copyright